sbmueller/iq2hex/README.md

-# iq2hex
+# IQ2HEX
-Convert complex 32bit IQ binary files into 16 bit IQ hex files
+Convert complex 32bit IQ binary files into 16 bit IQ hex files.
+Used for instance in system verilog testbenches.